 However, where The Platform lacks, I would have to say is the ending.
 Goreng and another prison mate go on a quest to prove that humanity is not as selfish as “The Administration” who runs the prison thinks they are.
 But all they do show is a lie, not a change.
 And that is where the disappointment lies.

 There is a big build-up to the ending, however, the climax of The Platform falls flat.
 The social commentary never really has any bite to its bark.
-However, I believe this film is worth a watch, it is a very good dystopian thriller in spite of the ending.
+However, I believe this film is worth a watch, it is a very good dystopian thriller despite the ending.
 If you liked the Cube, you will definitely be interested in this.